14Richa/14Richa.github.io/_posts/2023-08-09-mermaid-lib.md

 Currently, I'm working with the AsyncAPI Initiative.
 When we kicked off the project, my mentor and I set aside specific time to work with Mermaid.js.
 Together, we crafted a flowchart that illustrated the different parts of the project and how they fit together.
 This chart became a handy tool to help us explain the project's ins and outs in a simpler way, right from the beginning.

-And now, if you're curious, you can take a look at how I applied Mermaid.js to explain the entire project solution using this [link] (https://github.com/asyncapi/community/issues/810).
+And now, if you're curious, you can take a look at how I applied Mermaid.js to explain the entire project solution using this [link](https://github.com/asyncapi/community/issues/810).

 ### Conclusion